riteshbamola/LocalWasteManagement/readme.md

 # My Awesome Project 🚀

 Welcome to the project!
 We're glad you're here and want to help.
-This project welcomes contributions from everyone — whether you're fixing a typo, adding a feature, or just testing things out.
+This project welcomes contributions from everyone — whether you're fixing a typo, adding a feature, or just testing things.

 ---